New Relic

-New Relic is an information technology company which develops cloud-based software to help website and application owners track the performance of their services.
+New Relic, Inc. is an American web tracking and analytics company based in San Francisco.
+The company's cloud-based software allows websites and mobile apps to track user interactions and service operators' software and hardware performance.

+In November 2023, private equity firms Francisco Partners and TPG Inc. acquired New Relic for approximately $6.5 billion.

 History

 Foundation and early years

 Lew Cirne founded New Relic in 2008 and became the company's CEO.
 The name "New Relic" is an anagram of founder Lew Cirne's name.
-In 2008, NetworkWorld Magazine named the company as one of its 10 management startups to watch.

-In January 2010, tech publication CRN named New Relic as one of its Top 20 Coolest Cloud Infrastructure Vendors.

 On November 5, 2012, CA Technologies filed a lawsuit claiming that New Relic violated three patents that came into CA Technologies' possession through the acquisition of Wily Technology (a company also founded by Lew Cirne).

 In February 2013, New Relic raised $80 million from investors including Insight Venture Partners, T. Rowe Price, Benchmark Capital, Allen & Company, Trinity Ventures, Passport Capital, Dragoneer, and Tenaya Capital at a valuation of $750 million.
 The funding round helped New Relic extend its software analytics platform to include Android and iOS native mobile apps.
 In October 2013, the company announced that it was converting its software analytics product into a SaaS model, code named Rubicon.

 In April 2014, New Relic raised another $100 million in funding led by BlackRock, Inc., and Passport Capital, with participation from T. Rowe Price Associates, Inc. and Wellington Management.
 The company went public on December 12, 2014.